Action role-playing game: Soulslike

 A Soulslike is a subgenre of action role-playing games known for high difficulty level and emphasis on environmental storytelling, typically in a dark fantasy setting.
 It has its origin in Demon's Souls and the Dark Souls trilogy by FromSoftware, the themes and mechanics of which directly inspired various other games.
+Soulslike games usually have ways to permanently improve the player character's abilities to progress further, often using a type of currency that can be earned and spent but may be lost or abandoned between deaths if not properly managed, similar to the souls in the Dark Souls series.

+Musou

+Dynasty Warriors is a hack and slash series developed by Omega Force and published by Koei.
+It requires quick moves and devastating attacks to take out massive hoards of enemies relatively quickly.
+Swords or other melee weapons are typically used, but projectile based weapons may be present.
+Combat and violence is usually emphasized above all other game or plot mechanics.
+A dodge mechanic may not always be present, as the player is expected to repeatedly "hack away" at their opponents.
+Other video games with similar gameplay like Samurai Warriors and Drakengard have created a "Musou style" subgenre of hack and slash action role playing games.
+The name comes from Musou gauge, used in Samurai Warriors and Musou mode, used in Dynasty Warriors.
+Hyrule Warriors: Age of Imprisonment is one of the latest examples of this subgenre.

 Monster-taming game

 A monster-taming game (also known as a monster-catcher or creature collector game, and share core mechanics such as ability to capture creatures, train them, and use them in battle against similar creatures.
-Many of them like Pokémon Legends: Arceus, Palworld and to be released Pokémon Legends: Z-A have real time combat.
+Many of them like Pokémon Legends: Arceus, Palworld and Pokémon Legends: Z-A have real time combat.